There are many ways to make candles burn longer. In this article, I will go in-depth on why does salt make candles burn longer.

 Why Does Salt Make Candles Burn Longer

-Salt will slow down the melting rate of the wax in the candle.
-The longer the wax stays solid, the longer the candle will burn.
-Salt will slow down the boiling process of water and does a similar process for the wax inside the candle.
+Salt will slow down the melting rate of the wax in the candle and increase the candle burn time.
+The longer the candle wax stays solid, the longer the candle will burn.
+Salt will slow down the boiling process of water and does a similar process for the candle wax inside the candle.

 Problems With Solutions

-In a survival situation, such as an extended power outage, this can help you keep light longer.
-I tested this out for myself, and my candle did burn longer.
+In a survival situation, such as an extended power outage, having a candle burning longer will help you a ton.
+I tested this out for myself, and my candle flame did burn longer.
 The flame burned smoothly and didn’t dim once I figured out something.

 There was one tiny problem I went into while testing this.
 For my experiment, I took two tea candles and put salt directly on one.
 The salted candle didn’t lite, and when it did, it was very dim.

 Now, how did I actually apply the salt?
 I got 1/8 of a teaspoon of salt for my small tea candle – your candle may be larger, requiring larger amounts of salt.
-Next, spread the salt around in the wax, and you’re all set!
+Next, spread the salt around in the candle wax, and you’re all set!
+Melted wax will now be less of a concern for you.

 When I did this experiment, I used iodized salt; if you use a different kind of salt, it shouldn’t be an issue.